menu icon

 Ingredients

-1. Sauté the veggies.
-Heat a large non-stick frying pan to medium heat.
-Add the canola oil and sauté the onion until soft, about 5 minutes.
+Step 1.
+Sauté the veggies.
+Sauté the onion over medium heat until soft, about 5 minutes.
 Add the kimchi and cooked chicken and cook for 3 more minutes.
 Reserve.

-2. Cook the quesadillas.
-Turn the heat down to medium-low.
-Place one tortilla in the pan and spread half of the cheese and kimchi mix on top.
-Place another tortilla on top.
-Press it down gently with a small lid or spatula and cook for 3-4 minutes on each side, until the cheese is fully melted and tortillas are golden-brown.
+Step 2.
+Cook the kimchi quesadillas.
+Over medium-low, place one tortilla in the pan and spread half of the fillings on top.
+Place another tortilla on top and cook for 3-4 minutes on each side, until the cheese is fully melted and tortillas are golden-brown.

-3. Repeat.
-Carefully remove from the pan to a cutting board with a large spatula.
+Step 3.
+Repeat, cool and slice.
+Carefully remove from the pan to a cutting board.
 Repeat with the remaining tortillas and filling.
-Cool for 2 minutes and then slice each quesadilla into 4 wedges.
+Cool for 2 minutes and then slice each quesadilla into 4 or 8 wedges.

 Kimchi quesadillas on dark plate with avocado and diced tomatoes on the side.